am4578-collab/heart-disease-detection-ml-model/README.md

 # heart-disease-detection-ml-model
-changes done by my group on the pre-existing ml model to enhance its efficiency
+changes done by my group on the pre-existing ml model to enhance its efficiency CODE LINK IN READ ME